DannyMRoss/stat-511-groupproject/reproduction/README.md

 # Reproduction Code

 This folder contains all code for reproducing the results in the report.
+Claude Sonnet 4.5 with Cursor AI was used to assist in code writing.

 ## Files